s-victor/TinyPedal/docs/customization.md

     leader_laptime_pace_margin
 Set additional margin for current laptime that cannot exceed the sum of `laptime pace` and `margin`.
 This option is used to minimize the impact of unusually slow laptime.
 Default value is `5` seconds.
 Minimum value is limited to `0.1`.

+    show_extra_refilling
+Show readings of extra refilling row below `local player's refilling` row.
+Each extra refilling value equals `extra laps of consumption` plus `local player's refilling` value of same column.
+Those values save the trouble from manual calculation in case there will be extra laps.

+The first column of extra refilling row shows number of extra laps depends on `number of extra laps` setting, such as `EX+1` for 1 extra lap, or `EX+3` for 3 extra laps.

+    number_of_extra_laps
+Set number of extra laps for extra refilling calculation.
+Default is `1` extra lap.

     number_of_predication
 Set number of optional predication columns with customizable pit time.
 Value range in `0` to `10`.
 Default is `4` extra customizable columns.